Decidability of polynomial equations over function fields in positive characteristic: Proof of the main theorem

 Consider the residue field $Fv$ of $v$, which is a finite extension of $K$.
-Let $\ell$ denote the relative algebraic closure of $K_0$ in $Fv$; this is a finite extension of $K_0$.
-Since $K_0$ is an algebraic extension of $\ff_p$ which is not algebraically closed, $K_0$ has a finite Galois extension of some prime degree $q$, whence the same holds for $\ell$.
-The field $F' = F \otimes_{K_0} \ell$ is a function field in one variable over $\ell$, and the valuation $v$ on $F$ uniquely extends to a $\zz$-valuation on $F'$ (which we also denote by $v$).
-We may again invoke \Cref{L:interpretation-argument} (this time with $k = \ff_p(t)$, $l = K_0(t)$, $m = \ell(t)$, and $L = F$) to replace $F$ by $F'$, and so we may assume without loss of generality that $v$ is a rational place, i.e.~$Fv = K$.
-In particular, $F/K_0$ is a regular extension.
+In particular, the hypotheses on $K$ imply that $Fv$ does not contain an algebraically closed subfield.
+It follows that there exists some prime number $q$ and a finite extension $\ell / \ff_p$ contained in $Fv$ such that $\ell$ has a finite Galois extension of degree $q$ not contained in $Fv$.
+The field $F' = F \otimes_{F \cap \ell} \ell$ is a function field in one variable over $\ell$, and the valuation $v$ on $F$ uniquely extends to a $\zz$-valuation on $F'$ (which we also denote by $v$).
+We may again invoke \Cref{L:interpretation-argument} to replace $F$ by $F'$, and so we may assume without loss of generality that $\ell \subseteq F$.